Jack251970/DesktopWidgets3/CustomExtensions.WinUI/README.md

     // create an instance of the extension
     IExtension? extension = Activator.CreateInstance(type) as IExtension;

-    // dispose the extensionAssembly when you're done with it extensionAssembly.Dispose();

     return extension;
 }
 ```

 The `IExtensionAssembly` interface also implements `IDisposable` to remove your extension's resources and Xaml type metadata registration from the hosting assembly.
 This will not unload the extension assembly, however.

+When your application are closing, it is recommanded to dispose the extensionAssembly to remove your extension's resources and Xaml type metadata registration from the hosting assembly.

 ### 3. Extension UI Requirements